Samson (band): Career

 In 1976, Paul Samson replaced Bernie Tormé in London-based band Scrapyard, joining bassist John McCoy and drummer Roger Hunt.
 The band name was changed to McCoy, and they built up a busy gigging schedule, whilst also independently playing various sessions.
 Eventually, McCoy left to join Gillan and later Atomic Rooster.
 His replacement was the band's sound engineer and a close friend of Paul Samson's, Chris Aylmer.
 The following year Aylmer suggested a name change to Samson, and recommended a young drummer, Clive Burr, whom he had previously played with in the band Maya.
 Burr joined, and Samson was born, although for a time Paul Samson used bassist Bill Pickard and drummer Paul Gunn on odd gigs, when Aylmer and Burr were honouring previous commitments.
 Various other people were tried out to expand the line up: Paul Samson got in touch with an old bandmate, bass player Stewart Cochrane, and asked him to try out with the group as a four-piece, with the current bass player Chris Aylmer on second guitar alongside Paul.
 Only one gig was played in this incarnation, at The Nag's Head pub in Rochester, Kent on 11 March 1978, where it was decided that Samson and Aylmer's playing styles were not compatible, so they went back to being a three-piece.
 Cochrane later joined the avant-garde jazz-rock band Spanish Fly; and later continued his career as a band-leader for Holland America Line, Windstar Cruises.
 Cochrane performed and recorded with members of bands the Animals, Nashville Teens and Steve Hackett Band.

+The band recorded and issued their first singles in 1978: Telephone and Mr Rock & Roll.

 In October 1978, lead vocalist Mark Newman joined, but after about six shows, Paul Samson resumed lead vocals and they reverted to a three-piece line-up.

 At the end of 1978, Burr left.
 They auditioned over 60 drummers, and eventually decided on Barry Purkis.
 The band were offered a recording contract, but Aylmer would not commit, so Paul Samson and Purkis decided that, as John McCoy was producing and had co-written much of the material, they would ask him to play bass on the album.
 The album was recorded for release on Lazer records, and given the title Survivors.
 In late 1979, Bruce Dickinson joined as lead vocalist under the name Bruce Bruce.